 In case or loss or damage during the Festival, the responsibility of the Festival is limited to the costs of repair or replacement of the print only.

 Media are insured for up to $100 per entry when shipping out.
 While all entries are packaged with extreme care, the Festival is not responsible for loss or damage to prints in transit.

 The following must be included for each entry:

 - Entry Form (Accepted online through FilmFreeway, 1 per entry)

-- Online screener or DVD
+- Online screener

 - Entry Fee (Accepted online through FilmFreeway)

 It is necessary to have the following information filled out in your FilmFreeway filmmaker account in order to ensure that we can process your submission quickly and efficiently.
 Not having this information already available in your account may cause a delay in the processing of your submission.